RohitV5/Nest-JS/README.md

 SHA256- For hashing password with salt

-bcrypt uses a unique salt per record per user.
+bcrypt uses a unique salt per record per user and hence better compared to SHA256.

 that salt is present the password itself and not required to save seperately.